jermspeaks/christmas-adventure/sections/section-11.md

 Before you could answer, Lumina stepped forward.
 "This is the one we've been waiting for," they said, their tone both proud and urgent.
 "But we need information.
 What have you noticed about the magic fading?
 When did it start?"

 The villager—a middle-aged person with kind eyes and hands that looked like they'd spent years crafting beautiful things—sighed.
 "It started about three weeks ago.
 At first, we thought it was just a bad year, you know?
 Some years the magic is stronger than others.
-But then the Memory Keepers started disappearing, one by one.
+But then the Keepsake Keepers started disappearing, one by one.
 And now..."
 They gestured around them.
 "Now everything feels dim.
 Even the hot cocoa doesn't taste as magical."

 *Hot cocoa that doesn't taste magical?* you thought. *That's a crime against Christmas itself.*